Cloud Tiering technical FAQ

 The following questions relate to object storage.

 AWS S3, Azure Blob storage, and Google Cloud Storage are supported.

 Yes, you can.
 When you set up data tiering, you have the choice to add a new bucket/container or to select an existing bucket/container.

 Which S3 storage classes are supported?

-Cloud Tiering supports data tiering to Standard or Standard-Infrequent Access.
+Cloud Tiering supports data tiering to the Standard, Standard-Infrequent Access, One Zone-IA, or Intelligent storage class.
 See Supported S3 storage classes for more details.